helinus/ForgeEssentialsWikiFork/ModuleAfterlife.md

 # Other Info <a name="other"></a>
 Module was coded by Dries007.
 If you have issues, you might get fastest response if you put @dries007 in the issue info.

+The configurations in this module may be converted to PermissionProps so that they can be configureable per-player, per-group, and per-zone.